ZhiyuanChen/CHANfiG/README.md

 And if you are using yacs, just replace `CfgNode` with `Config` and enjoy all the additional benefits that CHANfiG provides.

+Moreover, if you find name in the config is too long for command-line, you could simply call `self.add_argument` with proper `dest` to use a shorter name in command-line, as you do with `argparse`.

 ```python
 from chanfig import Config, Variable